 Introduction and Greeting: Lighting of Candles and formal start to the event.

-The Jewish Ceremony starts with lighting of the candles, hands over your eyes and includes a prayer.
+The Jewish Ceremony starts with the lighting of the candles, hands over your eyes and includes a prayer.
 The whole idea of having a ceremony with the European Sabbath is not so much a religious approach but you are welcome to incorporate your religion into your evening.
 This simple ritual beginning is really more a way to be mindful of your wishes and goals and to focus on what you plan on achieving during the Sabbath event.
 An example is: